vithya27/Ghost-Shooter/README.md

 # Credits and Acknowledgements

-Kenney.nl
+- Kenney.nl for the planet png
-Chris Courses on YouTube
+- Chris Courses on YouTube for his amazing tutorials